Role-based access control

-In computer systems security, role-based access control (RBAC) or role-based security is an approach to restricting system access to authorized users.
-It is an approach to implement mandatory access control (MAC) or discretionary access control (DAC).
+In computer systems security, role-based access control (RBAC) or role-based security is an approach to restricting system access to authorized users, and to implementing mandatory access control (MAC) or discretionary access control (DAC).

-Role-based access control is a policy-neutral access-control mechanism defined around roles and privileges.
+Role-based access control is a policy-neutral access control mechanism defined around roles and privileges.
 The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.
 A study by NIST has demonstrated that RBAC addresses many needs of commercial and government organizations.
 RBAC can be used to facilitate administration of security in large organizations with hundreds of users and thousands of permissions.
 Although RBAC is different from MAC and DAC access control frameworks, it can enforce these policies without any complication.

 Design

 Within an organization, roles are created for various job functions.
 The permissions to perform certain operations are assigned to specific roles.
 Since users are not assigned permissions directly, but only acquire them through their role (or roles), management of individual user rights becomes a matter of simply assigning appropriate roles to the user's account; this simplifies common operations, such as adding a user, or changing a user's department.